What is Skimo?

 • Upper Body Layer – windproof

-At just about any skimo race around the US you’ll see a wide variety of alpine touring, telemark and skimo racing equipment at the starting line, in fact at some races, you’ll see split boards and snowshoes.
-While it is important to read the race director’s requirement guides regarding equipment prior to registering, the point is that you don’t need spandex skin suits and specialized skimo equipment to get started.
+At just about any skimo race around the US, you’ll see a wide variety of alpine touring, telemark and skimo racing equipment at the starting line.
+At some races, you’ll see splitboards and snowshoes.
+While it is important to read the race director’s requirements regarding equipment prior to registering, you don’t need spandex skin suits and specialized skimo equipment to get started.

-Our recommendation is to either rent demo gear or start with the backcountry ski gear you currently own, and if available, enter the heavy metal or recreational division.
-As you get competitive with skimo, you’ll learn where you want to lighten your equipment, the preferred type and quality skins to use and how best to dress for your preferences.
+Our recommendation is to either rent demo gear or start with the backcountry ski gear you currently own, and, if available, enter the heavy metal or recreational division.
+When you are ready for competitive skimo, you can opt for lighter and faster equipment.

 Articles About Getting Started In Skimo Racing